Information for Guests with Special Medical Needs

 Australian Domestic and International Short Haul Fights

 We are unable to safely secure oxygen cylinders in our Business and Premium Economy classes at this time due to the size of the seats in these sections of the aircraft.
 Guests requiring the use of oxygen cylinders during flight are therefore currently unable to purchase a Premium fare (guests travelling with oxygen concentrators are not affected).
+Please refer to our oxygen in-flight page for further information.

 Some companies do not allow hired oxygen cylinders to be taken out of the country.
 Some companies also do not allow their cylinders to be re-filled by another company, or in another country.
 In the latter case, guests may need to supply enough oxygen for the return flight.
-Extra oxygen tanks for the return flight must be carried as checked baggage.

 International Long Haul Flights